 If there is only one takeaway you get from this post, this should be it.
-You need to segment email list into groups before you even start writing messages.
-For example, you could group clients together on the basis of age, sex, marital status, and so on.
+You need to segment the email list into groups before you even start writing messages.
+For example, you could group clients based on age, sex, marital status, and so on.

-Choose something that makes sense for you and then create a message tailored to that particular group.
-That way, clients don’t receive a bunch of irrelevant emails that they’re not remotely interested in.
+Choose something that makes sense for you, and then create a massage tailored to that particular group.
+That way, clients don’t receive many irrelevant emails that they’re not remotely interested in.

 Do use the client’s name, and also use your company name in the email.
-Go a step further and choose offers that are going to be particularly interesting for your reader.
+Then, go a step further and choose offers that will be particularly interesting for your reader.
 Forget generic, one-size-fits-all emails for good.

 6. Automation and Triggering

-It is extremely simple to program your system to automatically send out an email when a trigger event occurs.
+It is extremely simple to program your system to send an email when a trigger event occurs automatically.
 Choxi did this in response to abandoned carts and improved sales by $3 million.
 An abandoned cart is a great marketing opportunity.